zudwalex/mongoose/docs/README.md

 ## Packed filesystem

-Packed filesystem allow to "pack" filesystem into single file, for example, into flashed binary itself.
+Packed filesystem allow to "pack" filesystem into single file, for example, into executable or flashable image.
 This is useful, for example, for implementation of HTTP-server on devices without filesystem.

 In order to use packed filesystem do the following: